TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 How can we help you today?

-SALES CHATSALES CHAT BUSINESS SALESBUSINESS SALES EXISTING ORDER HELPEXISTING ORDER HELP
+SALES CHATSALES CHAT BUSINESS SALESBUSINESS SALES EXISTING ORDER HELPEXISTING ORDER HELP Call us: 1-855-253-6686

 Based on this chat, on a scale of 0-10, where 10 is most favaorable and 0 being least favorable, how likely is it that you would recommend Lenovo to a friend or colleague?